seeingnft/teia-/Introduction.md

-Welcome to the https://www.hicetnunc.xyz/ minting guide!
+Welcome to the Teia minting guide!
 Here you will learn how to mint your first OBJKT.

 ***
 ### **OBJKT**
 1: _(noun)_ something material that may be perceived by the senses

-2: _(noun)_ an NFT on hicetnunc.xyz
+2: _(noun)_ an NFT minted with the hicetnunc minting contract
 ***

-Continute to [Getting Started with Tezos](https://github.com/hicetnunc2000/hicetnunc/wiki/Getting-Started-with-Tezos) to learn how to acquire some tezos!
+Continute to [Getting Started with Tezos](https://github.com/teia-community/teia-ui/wiki/Getting-Started-with-Tezos) to learn how to acquire some tezos!
 ***
 Already have tezos?

-Continue to [How to mint 🌿](https://github.com/hicetnunc2000/hicetnunc/wiki/How-to-mint-🌿) to create your first OBJKT!
+Continue to [How to mint 🌿](https://github.com/teia-community/teia-ui/wiki/How-to-mint-🌿) to create your first OBJKT!

 **Hint:** Before you start minting, you can already start setting up your profile if you already have a wallet.
-Read [How to set up your profile](https://github.com/hicetnunc2000/hicetnunc/wiki/Edit-your-profile)
+Read [How to set up your profile](https://github.com/teia-community/teia-ui/wiki/Edit-your-profile)

-**Hint:** In order for your Objekts to show up on the default feed on hicetnunc, you either have to have setup a profile, or hold some hDAO, or ideally, both.
-Read about [hDAO](https://github.com/hicetnunc2000/hicetnunc/wiki/hDAO)
+**Hint:** In order for your Objekts to show up on the default feed on teia, you either have to have setup a profile, or hold some hDAO, or ideally, both.
+Read about [hDAO](https://github.com/teia-community/teia-ui/wiki/hDAO)

-**Hint:** _This open source project was launched March 1 and is still in its alpha stages.
-Please keep in mind that the site is being actively worked on by contributors who work on a volunteer basis, and features are constantly being pushed and updated to the site.
-This Wiki will try to keep in sync with the newest features and be updated as much as possible, but if some things don’t seem to match, please consult our [Discord](https://discord.gg/9qkgRsqa)._